unm-campus-histories/spaces/docs/essays/anthropology.md

 This is a placeholder for a paragraph about how the SUB was used or something aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 {% include figure.html class="img-left" width="50%" caption="Three students leave the SUB.
 Note the bookstore sign in the right window." src="images\anth-sub-exterior.jpg" %}

-{% include figure.html class="img-left" width="50%" caption="Albuquerque Progress reports on the opening of the 'Students Union,' 1937." src="images\anth-student-union-opening.jpg" %}
+{% include figure.html class="img-right" width="50%" caption="Albuquerque Progress reports on the opening of the 'Students Union,' 1937." src="images\anth-student-union-opening.jpg" %}

 ## Renovation
 Year and reasons for renovations, construction of annex and Maxwell Museum, shift to new SUB